-A school of Bala Shark can make a dramatic addition to a large aquarium tank.
+A school of bala shark can make a dramatic addition to a large aquarium.
 These Southeast Asian fish are not true sharks, but their shark-like appearance and size make them quite an intriguing pet.
-Here are the facts on the species and how to care for them.
+Due to their peaceful nature, juvenile bala sharks do well in a community aquarium.
+As they mature, however, they will eventually outgrow most tanks, and they will continue to grow for several years.

 |Social||Peaceful, but may eat small fish|